* Dollar/yen loses steam after previous day's rally

-Considered a safe haven currency, the yen attracts demand in times of economic uncertainty.
-On the flip side, it often weakens when investors' appetite for riskier assets improves.
+Considered a safe haven currency, the yen attracts demand in times of economic uncertainty and vice versa.

 The Trump administration on Tuesday raised the stakes in a growing trade showdown with China, announcing 25 percent tariffs on some 1,300 industrial technology, transport and medical products to try to force changes in Beijing's intellectual property practices.

 China's Ministry of Commerce said it "will soon take measure of equal intensity and scale against U.S. goods."

 The persistent worries over global trade tensions are likely to weigh on the dollar against the yen, said Satoshi Okagawa, senior global markets analyst for Sumitomo Mitsui Banking Corporation in Singapore.